 40. Spend at least six days with my best friend of more than 25 years.

 Four days spent working as DJ's at weddings in total.

-I invited him to attend a Moth StorySLAM with me tonight.
-He declined.
+I invited him to attend my stand-up open mic with me.

 41. Post my progress in terms of these resolutions on this blog on the first day of every month.

 I like Rudolph the Red-Nosed Reindeer and Dumbo a lot.

 These are stories in which protagonists who look decidedly different from their counterparts ultimately accept their oddities and differences, and in doing so, force the world embrace and celebrate their oddities and differences as well.
 These are stories in which differences are honored.
 Diversity proves to be essential.

 At first blush, you might think that The Ugly Duckling is a similar story, but no. It's not even close.